lustre-labs/portal/README.md

 - `position: fixed` only places the element relative to the viewport when no ancestor element has `transform`, `perspective` or `filter` set.
-- `z-index: 999` only constrains the z-index within the current stacking context, and when multiple elements have the same `z-index` value set, the are rendered in tree traversal order again.
+- `z-index: 999` only constrains the z-index within the current stacking context, and when multiple elements have the same `z-index` value set, they are rendered in tree traversal order again.

 `lustre_portal` makes it possible to avoid these issues by allowing us to break